sworks692/CloneMC-entirely-in-Pure-C/README.md

 Fair warning that some of the textures and mob models are a bit severly broken, but still playable.

-Here are still functions that still need to be implemented into Pure C program
+Here are still functions that still need to be implemented into Pure C program ,

+There will not be support to modern minecraft servers, minecraft accounts, and more related to avoid copyright issues.

 ## Feature gaps still not fully added to the C game
 - **Full Java `ModelRenderer` hierarchy:** C now has cuboid mobs with Java-style limb math, but it still does not parse every Java model box/rotation point exactly.